Wills

 Within this set of legal documents you are completely free to express your desire on how to have your estate administration taken care of after your passing.

 It is a wonderful way for you to remember all your relatives and loved ones ensuring all those sentimental items are given to the people who mattered most to you during your lifetime.
-Your wealth accumulated during your life can be shared amongst all your family members exactly how you want.

 A will also allows you to exclude those people you do not want to benefit from your accumulated wealth which can be just as important for some people.
-This could be the case for married couples who have informally separated.

 Why Have a Will?